dankamongmen/growlight/doc/man/man8/growlight-readline.8.md

 **--disphelp**: Display the help subdisplay upon startup.

+**--notroot**: Force **growlight-readline** to start without necessary privileges (it will usually refuse to start).

 **-t path|--target=path**: Run in system installation mode, using **path** as the temporary mountpoint for the target's root filesystem. "map" commands will populate the hierarchy rooted at this mountpoint.
 System installation mode can also be entered at run time with the "target" command.
-The "map" command will not result in active mounts unless **growlight** is operating in system installation mode (they will merely be used to construct target fstab output).
-Once system installation mode is entered, **growlight** will return 0 only as a result of a successful invocation of the "target finalize" command. **path** must exist at the time of its specification.
+The "map" command will not result in active mounts unless **growlight-readline** is operating in system installation mode (they will merely be used to construct target fstab output).
+Once system installation mode is entered, **growlight-readline** will return 0 only as a result of a successful invocation of the "target finalize" command. **path** must exist at the time of its specification.

 # USAGE